+For each National Statistics product, the list contains:

+- the statistical domain

+- the name of the producer

+- the title

-For each National Statistics product, the list contains: the statistical theme, the name of the producer, the title, the country that the statistics relate to, the frequency of publication, and the number of the Office for Statistics Regulation (OSR) assessment report.
+- the country that the statistics relate to

+- the frequency of publication

+- the number of the latest Office for Statistics Regulation (OSR) assessment report

+- a link to published outcomes of the latest Compliance Check (if applicable).

-OSR divides its work into twelve statistical themes:
+OSR divides its work into twelve statistical domains:

-Agriculture & Environment

-Business, Industry, Trade & Energy

-Children, Education & Skills

-Crime & Justice

-Culture & Identity

-Economy

-Health & Social Care

-Housing, Planning & Local Services

-Labour Market & Welfare

-Population

-Security, Defence & International Relations

-Travel, Transport & Tourism
+Agriculture & Environment Business, Industry, Trade & Energy Children, Education & Skills Crime & Justice Culture & Identity Economy Health & Social Care Housing, Planning & Local Services Labour Market & Welfare Population Security, Defence & International Relations Travel, Transport & Tourism

-Some statistical products cover more than one theme; for example, mortality statistics could fall under the Health & Social Care theme or the Population theme, depending on the specific topic.
-We have assigned each statistical product to just one theme.
+Some statistical products cover more than one domain; for example, mortality statistics could fall under the Health & Social Care domain or the Population domain, depending on the specific topic.
+We have assigned each statistical product to just one domain.